Silver City Regional Association of REALTORS®, Inc.

 Our organization consists of two governing bodies, the association board of directors and the multiple listing service board of directors.
+The MLS is wholly owned by the Silver City Regional Association of REALTORS.
 Both boards meet on a monthly basis.
 We hold a quarterly membership breakfast for the general membership.

 Is responsible of overseeing the business of the association and its subsidiaries.

 2020 President, Nikki O'Connell - President Elect, Robin Thomas - Treasurer, Dina Patton - Secretary, Cassie Carver - Past President, LJ Lundy - Directors, Danna Stout and Marisa Villegas.